 Begin by defining the value of the volunteer's contribution.
 Every volunteer opportunity creates a valuable benefit for your students, your teachers, your school, and the community.
 Make sure you point out what that benefit is!
 Examples: "In just one hour, you can generate $1,000 to fund student opportunities when you work the register at the school store."
 "Show our teachers/coaches your gratitude by serving food at this year's Appreciation Luncheon."

 Make every word matter.
 More words = less chance they will be read.
 The person you are asking to volunteer is also being asked questions constantly by their family, their employer, their friends, their neighbors, businesses they shop at, and advertisers.
-When you write a volunteer solicitation email, re-read it 24 hours later (and before you send it).
-Remove as many words as possible without changing the message.
+After you write a volunteer solicitation email, wait 24 hours, re-read it, remove as many words as possible without changing the message, and then send it.
 You'll be surprised how concise your request can be.

-Once upon a time, I met a board member from our booster club.
+Before I became active with our local booster club, I met a club board member.
 I asked him "what kind of help you need?"
 His answer was genius: "What do you do?"
 When I told him I build websites, he nearly fell over.
 He was so excited.
 "We need a website!
 You could build one for us!"
 And that's how I got roped in.
 I expected him to say things like "we always need help, just give us your email address and we'll let you know when a need comes up."
 But instead, he asked what my interest was, what my skills were, and then he found a way to utilize my expertise to help the club.
 You can do the same thing the next time you talk to potential volunteers.
 Ask them what they do.
 You'll be pleasantly surprised to see the wide range of experience you could tap into in your hometown.
 But only if you ask.

 Make sure your website makes it as easy as possible for people to volunteer.
 Have a prominent link on every page of your site that says "volunteer!"
 When you send an email asking people to volunteer for an event, include a simple, clickable link in the email to the sign-up form on your website.
-Something like myboosterclub.com/help.
+Something like myboosterclub.com/volunteer.
 Avoid using complicated, long links that are overloaded with gibberish characters and numbers.
-If BoosterSpark powers your website, your members can log into their account and very easily complete sign-up forms on your site.

 Your events simply would not happen without volunteers.
 You need those volunteers.
 The fastest way to lose a volunteer is to let them think you don't appreciate them.
 The size of their donation is irrelevant.
 Whether they donated a napkin, their time, or $10,000, every donor appreciates being thanked.
-Be sure you send a personalized "thank you" email after each donation is received.
-When you use a BoosterSpark.com volunteer sign-up form, you can schedule an automatic email to be sent following the event to each of your volunteers thanking for their donation.
+Be sure you send a personalized "thank you" after each donation is received.

 Social proof is a psychology term.
 It means "when I see other people doing something, I tend to think I should be doing it too."
 You can establish social proof by acknowledging your volunteers on your website.
 Future potential volunteers will see past names and subconsciously think "oh, I guess this is something I should be doing, so I'll volunteer" especially if they see names they recognize and respect.